bahmutov/get-branch-name-by-pr/README.md

 Forked from [andrevalentin/get-branch-name-by-pr](https://github.com/andrevalentin/get-branch-name-by-pr).

-A Github Action that retrieves the branch name from a PR and sets it in the output for other actions to use.
+A Github Action that retrieves the branch name from a PR and sets it in the output for other actions to use.It can either accept a specific PR ID/number, or try to take from the current context if none is provided.

-It can either accept a specific PR ID/number, or try to take from the current context if none is provided.
+📝 Read the blog post [Cypress GitHub Actions Slash Command](https://glebbahmutov.com/blog/cypress-slash-command/)

 # Usage